exuvo/GCode-Mixer/README.md

 GCode-Mixer
 ===========

-Program for mixing multiple gcode files into one.
+Program for mixing multiple gcode files into one. (tested with slic3r output)

 ### Current Features
  * Allows mixing of multiple gcode files that use different settings.